Best sunglasses for water sports: Stay protected and stylish

 Introduction to water sports sunglasses

-Choosing the best sunglasses for water sports can be a struggle.
-You should find a pair that fits your face and makes sense to wear during your preferred water sport.
-They should also protect your eyes from the sun’s harmful rays and the intense reflection off the water.
+Choosing sunglasses or “shades” for water sports can be a struggle.
+It’s recommended to find a pair that fits your face and makes sense to wear during your preferred water sport.
+The goal for water sports sunglasses is to protect your eyes from the sun’s harmful rays and the intense reflection off the water.

-If you go windsurfing, for example, you shouldn’t worry about losing your sunglasses while catching a big wave.
-Nor should you fear rough waters damaging your lenses on a kayaking trip.
+If you go windsurfing, for example, you wouldn’t worry about losing your sunglasses while catching a big wave.
+Nor would you want to fear rough waters damaging your lenses on a kayaking trip.

-No one pair of sunglasses is best for every type of water sport.
-But you should look for shades that provide sun protection, anti-glare and durability for your specific needs.
+No one pair of sunglasses is optimal for every type of water sport.
+But it is recommended to look for shades that provide sun protection, anti-glare and durability for your specific needs.

 Key features to look for in water sports sunglasses